 Student Affairs also serves as a resource network for faculty, students, and parents in times of need.
-Life doesn't always go as planned, and Student Affairs can help provide guidance and advice to parents and students experiencing challenges in their lives.
+Life doesn't always go as planned, and Student Affairs staff can help provide guidance and advice to parents and students experiencing challenges in their lives.
 These issues can range from roommate conflicts and stress, to mental illness and University policy violations.
 Whatever the issue, Student Affairs is a good place to begin in seeking out advice, information or services.

 On behalf of the Division of Student Affairs, I welcome you all to Mercer and I personally challenge students to find ways to get involved in student life as soon as possible!